Article contents

 And if you’re in Scotland, this is what you’d pay:

-If a company pays out their profits to the owners of the company (the shareholders), this is called a dividend.
+If a company pays out their profits to the owners of the company (people who own shares, called shareholders), this is called a dividend.
 The first £500 you receive in dividends is tax free, called your dividend allowance, but after that, you’ll have to pay tax on them.

 It gets a bit complicated now, as how much tax you pay on dividends depends on how much you pay in income tax (which is a tax on your earnings).